 For mild to moderate symptoms, uterine fibroid embolization may be a good option.
 A catheter is guided to the uterine artery.
 Tiny particles of plastic or gelatin are then released into the blood vessels that feed the fibroid, causing it to shrink over time.
 Embolization should not be an option for women wanting to get pregnant at some point after treatment.

-A myomectomy typically removes the largest fibroid.
+A myomectomy typically removes the largest fibroids.
 It’s is an option for women who want to still have children.
 A hysterectomy is when the uterus is removed.
 There is a small chance that what was thought to be a fibroid could instead be a cancer called uterine sarcoma.
 For this reason, the FDA recommends not cutting the fibroid into small sections before removing it, a process called laparoscopic morcellation.
 Endometrial ablation, which is good for treating smaller fibroids, destroys the lining of the uterus, so pregnancy is not possible.

 Ultrasound is one way to destroy fibroids without risk of damaging the uterus.
 The treatment uses high-intensity ultrasound waves that kill the fibroid tissue.
 Most women recover quickly from this procedure and can return to regular activities within 24 hours.
 The long-term effects are still being studied, and it is not recommended for women who want to become pregnant.

 Regular exercise may prevent fibroids.
 In one study, women who exercised seven or more hours a week had significantly fewer fibroids than women who exercised less than two hours a week.
 Obesity also is a risk factor for fibroids.
 So exercising regularly can help you maintain a healthy weight and reduce your fibroid risk.